the Baltic consonants š, ž, č are written out as sh, zh, ch.

 sēriskas sincere

-sermenis meal at funeral
+sermenīs meal ( at funeral )

-sert to feed (people) (Inf)
+sert to feed, look after (people) (Inf)

 sesōlis shade, shadow